 - Urological disorders

-Post-Traumatic Stress Disorder (PTSD)-Possibly long-term mental health issue triggered by trauma where the person may experience anxiety, flashbacks, anxiety, nightmares as well as uncontrollable memories of the traumatic event.
+Possibly long-term mental health issues triggered by trauma where the person may experience anxiety, flashbacks, anxiety, nightmares, as well as uncontrollable memories of the traumatic event.

-Biological Changes-Trauma may also result in long or short-term changes in biological functions.
-These changes may contribute to the physical, emotional and physical issues listed above.
+Trauma may also result in long or short-term changes in biological functions.
+These changes may contribute to the physical, emotional, and physical issues listed above.
 These biological changes may include:

-An effective trauma therapy program in Houston will involve a multi-faceted approach dealing with the physical, mental and emotional impacts of trauma.
-There are several methodologies for treating trauma and post-traumatic stress disorder (PTSD).
+An effective trauma therapy program in Houston will involve a multi-faceted approach dealing with the physical, mental, and emotional impacts of trauma.
+There are several methodologies for treating trauma and post-traumatic stress disorder (PTSD), including:

-- Medication Assisted Treatement-Treatment may also involve medication in conjunction with therapy to deal with the symptoms of trauma and PTSD.
+- Medication-assisted treatment-Treatment may also involve medication in conjunction with therapy to deal with the symptoms of trauma and PTSD.
 For example, benzodiazepine may be prescribed for anxiety.
 Care must be taken, however, because some drugs are addictive.

 If you or someone you love is suffering from trauma or PTSD, seek support immediately.
 Look for a trauma therapy program that offers a variety of therapeutic approaches and deep experience in trauma therapy.